yorickpeterse/yorickpeterse.com/README.md

 This repository contains the source code for my website (<http://yorickpeterse.com/>).

+## License

-The source code is licensed under the MIT license, a copy of this license can be found in the file "LICENSE".
+All source code in this repository is subject to the terms of the Mozilla Public License, version 2.0 unless stated otherwise.
+A copy of this license can be found the file "LICENSE" or at <https://www.mozilla.org/MPL/2.0/>.

 The articles, which are found in the "articles" directory, are licensed under a [Creative Commons license][cc license].

-## Requirements

-* Ruby 1.9.2 or newer
-* Nanoc 3.0 or newer
-* Rake
-* Bundler
-* rsync

 [nanoc]: https://github.com/ddfreyne/nanoc/
 [cc license]: http://creativecommons.org/licenses/by-nc-sa/3.0/